-(Pricing Details) additional to that contained in the Order Form.
-Call-Off Schedule 6 (ICT Services) Additional terms for the delivery of ICT Services.
-Yes Call-Off Schedule 7 (Key Supplier Staff) Restrictions on a Supplier changing staff that are crucial to deliver the Contract.
-Yes Call-Off Schedule 8 (Business Continuity and Disaster Recovery) What the Supplier must do to make sure the Contract can still be delivered even if there's an unexpected event.
-Yes Call-Off Schedule 9 (Security) What the Supplier must do to ensure that Buyer data and Deliverables are kept secure.
-Yes Call-Off Schedule 10 (Exit Management) What the Supplier needs to do at the end of a Call-Off Contract to help the Buyer continue to deliver public services.
-Yes Call-Off Schedule 12 (Clustering) Enables multiple Buyers to join together to procure Deliverables more efficiently.
-Yes Call-Off Schedule 13 (Implementation Plan and Testing) The agreed plan for when the Deliverables will be delivered and tested to ensure they meet the requirements.
-Yes Call-Off Schedule 14 (Service Levels) The standards of service required by the Buyer and what happens when these are not met.
-Yes Call-Off Schedule 15 (Call-Off Contract Management) How the Supplier and the Buyer should work together on the Call-Off Contract.
+(Service Levels) and what happens when these are not met.
+Call-Off Schedule 15 (Call-Off Contract Management) How the Supplier and the Buyer should work together on the Call-Off Contract.
 Yes Call-Off Schedule 16 (Benchmarking) A process for comparing the value of the Supplier against other providers in the market.
 Yes Call-Off Schedule 17 (MOD Terms) Any additional terms required by MOD Buyers.
-Yes Call-Off Schedule 18 (Background Checks) Additional background checks and disclosure of relevant convictions as determined by the Buyer.
-Yes

-Call-Off Schedule 19 (Scottish Law) Switches the interpretation of the contract from the laws of England and Wales to Scottish law.
+Yes Call-Off Schedule 18 (Background Checks) This Schedule should be used where Supplier Staff must be vetted before working on Contract.
+Yes Call-Off Schedule 19 (Scottish Law) Switches the interpretation of the contract from the laws of England and Wales to Scottish law.
 Yes Call-Off Schedule 20 (Call-Off Specification) Further details about what has been ordered under a call-off contract.
-Yes Call-Off Schedule 21 (Northern Ireland Law) Switches the interpretation of the contract from the laws of England and Wales to Northern Ireland law.
-Yes Call-Off Schedule 23 (HMRC Terms) HMRC Terms Yes
+Yes Call -Off Schedule 21 (Northern Ireland law) Switches the interpretation of the contract from the laws of England and Wales to Northern Ireland Law Yes Call-Off Schedule 22 (Lease Terms) Lease Terms Yes Call-Off Schedule 23 (Supplier Furnished Terms Supplier Terms Yes

-12. Additional information
+11. Additional information

-- 11.1 In this section 11, "Procurement Regulations" means each of: - a) the Public Contracts Regulations 2015 (SI 2015/102); - b) the Concession Contracts Regulations 2016 (SI 2016/273); - c) the Utilities Contracts Regulations 2016 (SI 2016/274); - d) the Defence and Security Public Contracts Regulations 2011 (SI 2011/1848); - e) the Remedies Directive (2007/66/EC); - f) Directive 2014/23/EU of the European Parliament and Council; - g) Directive 2014/24/EU of the European Parliament and Council; - h) Directive 2014/25/EU of the European Parliament and Council; and - i) Directive 2009/81/EC of the European Parliament and Council. - 11.2 Some purchases under this framework may have requirements that can be met under this framework but the purchase of which may be exempt from the Procurement Regulations.
+- 11.1 In this section 11, "Procurement Regulations" means each of: - a) the Public Contracts Regulations 2015 (SI 2015/102); - b) the Concession Contracts Regulations 2016 (SI 2016/273); - c) the Utilities Contracts Regulations 2016 (SI 2016/274);

+- d) the Defence and Security Public Contracts Regulations 2011 (SI 2011/1848); - e) the Remedies Directive (2007/66/EC); - f) Directive 2014/23/EU of the European Parliament and Council; - g) Directive 2014/24/EU of the European Parliament and Council; - h) Directive 2014/25/EU of the European Parliament and Council; and - i) Directive 2009/81/EC of the European Parliament and Council. - 11.2 Some purchases under this framework may have requirements that can be met under this framework but the purchase of which may be exempt from the Procurement Regulations.
 In such cases, call-offs from this framework will be unregulated purchases for the purposes of the Procurement Regulations, and the buyers may, at their discretion, modify the terms of the framework and any call-off contracts to reflect that buyer's specific needs.

-The Armed Forces Covenant
+12. The Armed Forces Covenant

-- 1. The Armed Forces Covenant is a public sector pledge from Government, businesses, charities and organisations to demonstrate their support for the armed forces community.
+- The Armed Forces Covenant is a public sector pledge from Government, businesses, charities and organisations to demonstrate their support for the armed forces community.
 The Covenant was brought in under the Armed Forces Act 2011 to recognise that the whole nation has a moral obligation to redress the disadvantages the armed forces community face in comparison to other citizens, and recognise sacrifices made. - 2.
 The Covenant's 2 principles are that: - the armed forces community should not face disadvantages when compared to other citizens in the provision of public and commercial services - special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved.